connorferster/handcalcs/README.md

 1. If the object has a `_repr_latex_()` method defined, then that method is used.

-    a) If the object has some alternate method for rendering itself into Latex code, an attempt is made to find that (e.g. `.latex()` or `.to_latex()` will be attempted), also.
+    a) If the object has some alternate method for rendering itself into Latex code, e.g. `.latex()` or `.to_latex()`, that will be attempted as well.

     In order for the representation to be rendered properly, the object's Latex represention must use commands that are implemented with MathJax and/or Katex.
 2. If the object does not have a Latex method, then `str()` is used.

-If you are using object types that have str methods that render as `<MyObject: value=34>`, then that's what the Latex interpreter will see and attempt to render.
+If you are using object types which have str methods that render as `<MyObject: value=34>`, then that's what the Latex interpreter will see and attempt to render.

 ### Arithmetic operators